livekit/sip/README.md

     "outbound_address": IP Address that SIP INVITEs will be sent too "outbound_number": When making an outbound call on this SIP Trunk what Phone Number should be used "inbound_numbers_regex": Phone numbers this SIP Trunk will serve.
-If Empty it will serve all incoming calls, "inbound_user": Username for Authentication of inbound calls, no Authentication if empty, "inbound_password": Password for Authentication of inbound calls, no Authentication if empty, "outbound_user": Username for Authentication of outbound calls, no Authentication if empty, "outbound_password": Password for Authentication of outbound calls, no Authentication if empty }
+If Empty it will serve all incoming calls, "inbound_username": Username for Authentication of inbound calls, no Authentication if empty, "inbound_password": Password for Authentication of inbound calls, no Authentication if empty, "outbound_username": Username for Authentication of outbound calls, no Authentication if empty, "outbound_password": Password for Authentication of outbound calls, no Authentication if empty }
 ```